 There is a Star Trek fan club called Starfleet.
 Once upon a time, a chapter in Lynchburg, Virginia spawned multiple daughter chapters in nearby cities such as Roanoke, Blacksburg, Hampton, and Bluefield.
 We all enjoyed pretending to be futuristic starship crew, and that all our chapters were part of a squadron of ships assigned to the most unusual missions.
-It … Continue reading →
+It didn’t take long at all for us to start writing fiction about these ships, and even un-subtly working in many references to our other sci-fi and fantasy favorites.
+Over the course of six or seven years, some of this fiction … Continue reading →

 A few months ago, Maya and I went to a convention at which someone was showing their latest fan film effort.
 I won’t say which con or which fandom, but it’s well-known.
 I remember many thoughts going through the filmmaker side of my brain while the other half sat back to be entertained: “Wow, the production values are stunning.
-Good … Continue reading →
+Good job on them getting the talent and funding.”
+“How did they get that guy to show up?
+Are they that well-connected, or did he just think it would be fun to be in a random fan thing?”
+“This story’s kinda … Continue reading →

 Whether it be a fan con or a lifestyle event, from this day forward I will do everything in my power to make sure that every convention with which I am involved has an anti-harassment policy in place, well-publicized, and enforced.
-For decades, I have been under the impression that my subcultures were better than the everyday rank-and-file, and we … Continue reading →
+For decades, I have been under the impression that my subcultures were better than the everyday rank-and-file, and we didn’t do that crap.
+Over the last few years, I’ve had this mistaken impression corrected.
+Today, someone actually said directly to me, “Cons don’t need anti-harassment policies because the women are always lying anyway.”
+And that does it.
+I don’t … Continue reading →

 Yesterday, I saw a trailer for a Fox Network “comedy” in which a lady wore the Japanese schoolgirl outfit known as a fuku, or seifuku, and I was repulsed by the sight.
 I have friends who own seifuku costumes.
 Heck, I own one.
 Why was I so horrified?
-I knew I liked looking at ladies in various unlikely outfits at … Continue reading →
+I knew I liked looking at ladies in various unlikely outfits at least as early as my introduction to Dungeons and Dragons.
+If you look at how they dressed female characters back then, “practical for fighting monsters” is the last concept that would cross your mind.
+I could only assume that the … Continue reading →

 Just did Farpoint in Baltimore, and MystiCon in Roanoke back to back.
 Both cons are five hours away from my home.
 Pro tip: don’t do this.
 Farpoint was the second stop for Luna-C, so as usual I spent most of the weekend preparing for the performance in one way or another.
-Of course, I simultaneously love live performing from the … Continue reading →
+Of course, I simultaneously love live performing from the depths of my soul and it triggers my anxieties as only a job interview can, so it’s both relief and regret when the show is done.
+Regret must win, though, since I’m always eager for the next show.
+We premiered … Continue reading →

 The new car behaved itself well!
 Much less general wear on a car = much better gas mileage, as I made Baltimore and back on only a tank and a half.
 Dwight and Dawn were excellent company: among other things, I got to hear a Duran Duran album I hadn't picked up yet.
-Huyndais handle differently with three people and … Continue reading →
+Huyndais handle differently with three people and a trunk of con luggage in them than they do with one, something I'm not yet completely used to.
+The Hunt Valley no-longer-Marriott is an interesting hotel.
+Every year I manage to get lost in their hall layout at least … Continue reading →

 Start in 1993.
 Take some anime fans who’ve just found an awkward, stilted translation of the script for one of their favorite flicks.
 Add some expensive non-linear editing equipment that one of the fans was pretty good with.
 Throw in an evening’s recording session in an echoey downstairs rec room, and I give you: The “Project: EDEN” Fandub!
-(Well, clips … Continue reading →
+(Well, clips of it, anyway.
+And, SPOILER, they do give away the ending.)
+Some of the fun stuff: none of the voice actors seemed to be able to pronounce “URDAS” (the Eastern Bloc-styled colony) the same way twice.
+In some of our … Continue reading →

 I’m trying to decide whether or not to post my Alice costume up on cosplay.com.
 I’ve been looking around the site, and it looks like crossplaying *without* making any attempt to pass is pretty damn rare.
 Like, I can’t find anyone else.
 Why is it that even when I’m being weird, I have to be different?